Hardy inequality and the construction of infinitesimal operators with non-basis family of eigenvectors: Introduction

-\end{enumerate} then $\{e_n\}_{n=1}^{\infty}$ forms a Riesz basis of $H$. \end{thm} We note that Theorem~\ref{Remarkable result} follows from the main result of~\cite{Xu}, but the approach used by H.~Zwart in~\cite{Zwart} differs greatly from one proposed by G.Q.~Xu and S.P.~Yung in~\cite{Xu}.
-The proof of Theorem~\ref{Remarkable result} in~\cite{Zwart} is based, on the one hand, on Carleson's interpolation theorem~\cite{Garnett}, and, on the other hand, on the fact that each generator of a $C_0$-group on $H$ has a bounded $\mathcal{H}^{\infty}$-calculus on a strip~\cite{Boyadzhiev,Haase1,Haase2}.
+We note that Theorem~\ref{Remarkable result} follows from the main result of~\cite{Xu}, but the approach used by H.~Zwart in~\cite{Zwart} essentially differs from the one proposed by G.Q.~Xu and S.P.~Yung in~\cite{Xu}.
+The proof of Theorem~\ref{Remarkable result} in~\cite{Zwart} is based on Carleson's interpolation theorem~\cite{Garnett} and on the fact that each generator of a $C_0$-group on $H$ has a bounded $\mathcal{H}^{\infty}$-calculus on a strip~\cite{Boyadzhiev,Haase1,Haase2}.